-During the first six months of 2021, the ongoing coronavirus infectious disease 2019 (COVID-19) pandemic did not significantly disrupt our business operations.
-While COVID-19 has created challenges, to date, our clinical trial activities, including patient enrollment and site activation, along with our manufacturing supply, have not been materially impacted.
-Also, our financial condition, liquidity and longer-term strategic development remain on track.
+During the first nine months of 2021, the ongoing coronavirus infectious disease 2019 (COVID-19) pandemic has touched elements of our business operations.
+COVID-19 and specifically the Delta variant have created challenges affecting our clinical trial activities, including patient enrollment and site activation, along with our manufacturing supply chain.
+Some of the challenges have included, among other things, patients choosing to delay treatments, clinical sites suspending study activity temporarily, vendor and collaborator staff shortages, and raw material and components delays.
+While these challenges have largely impacted the timing of certain activities, we believe the impact on our overall business, to date, has not been significant.
+As well, we believe our financial condition, liquidity and longer-term strategic development remain on track.
 However, COVID-19 has caused and may continue to cause significant fluctuations in stock markets, global economic activity and healthcare systems.
 The scale and duration of these developments remain uncertain and could affect our ability to finance and execute our operations.